Posted by Sandbridge

 Fishing License

-You'll need a fishing license to fish at Sandbridge Beach.
-Pick up a five-day saltwater and freshwater license at Margie & Ray's Crabhouse on Sandbridge Road.
+We suggest going local: pick up a five-day saltwater and freshwater license at Margie & Ray's Crabhouse on Sandbridge Road!

 Where to Fish